Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 verifyElementPresent   id=Login
 verifyElementPresent   link=Go to Marketing Research
 verifyElementPresent   //a[2]
+verifyElementPresent   //head/title
 ====================   ==============================   ============

 These examples illustrate the variety of ways a UI element may be tested.
 Again, locators are explained in the next section.

-.. note::  At the time of writing the author did not research whether elements within the HTML header, <HEAD>, are also 'testable'.

 verifyText
 ~~~~~~~~~~

-Use _verifyText_ when both the text and it's UI element must be tested.
+Use ``verifyText`` when both the text and it's UI element must be tested.
-VerifyText must use a locator.
+``verifyText`` must use a locator.
 Depending on the locator used (an *xpath* or DOM
 locator) one can verify that specific text appears at a specific location on the
 page relative to other UI components on the page which contain it.